-The activity levels of the company's business are closely related to that in the housing marketplace.
-Though we face risks associated with the housing marketplace the directors feel that our strength of a large core managed lettings portfolio reduces the risks to the company of variations in the housing market.
+The activity levels of the company's divisions are closely related to that in the housing marketplace.
+Though we face risks associated with the housing marketplace the directors feel that our diversity of operations in second hand sales, lettings, new homes, planning, residential surveys, mortgages and auctions and our strength of a large core managed lettings portfolio reduces the risks to the company of variations in the housing market.
 The board of directors monitor work levels on a monthly basis to ensure that sufficient resources are in place.